omardeleo/ezpz/README.md

 #### ``` .addClass() ```

-Add the specified class/es to each element in the set of matched elements.
+Add the specified class or classes to each element in the set of matched elements.

 #### ``` .removeClass() ```